research-to-startup/research-to-startup.github.io/docs/seminar-sp24.md

 this course is more of a traditional reading + discussion group and guest speaker series.

+## Logistics

+This course will meet 5-6:30pm every Wednesday in 310 Soda.
+All communication will be done via Slack.
+You will be added before class starts.
+You may send the instructors a Slack direct message (or email cs294-194-staff@googlegroups.com) if you have questions that are relevant to only you, but keep most of the communication public to the course.

 ## Course Admission

 Enrollment requires instructor consent.
 [Request permission code